emmartins/quickstart/kitchensink-jsp/README.md

 What is it?
 -----------

-This quickstart is a deployable Maven 3 project to help you get your foot in the door developing with Java EE 7 on JBoss WildFly or JBoss Enterprise Application Platform 6.
+This quickstart is a deployable Maven 3 project to help you get your foot in the door developing with Java EE 7 on JBoss WildFly.

 This project is setup to allow you to create a compliant Java EE 7 application using *JSP 2.0* *EL 2.0* *JSTL 1.2* *CDI 1.0*, *EJB 3.1*, *JPA 2.0* and Bean Validation 1.0.